UTSA-CS-3443/PunchOut/README.md

 What we have not implemented:

  - Ending the game when the timer runs out.
- - Sending to save score screen when health reaches 0.
  - Simulating enemy punches automatically (currently must press I to make Drago punch).